alexanderaleskin/telegram_django_bot/README.rst

 telegram user.
 So the overall design looks like this:

 1. A ``Telegram.Update`` is created for emitting a user request;
 2. The ``handle_update`` lambda function, which uses ``RouterCallbackMessageCommandHandler``,  is called with created update.
 It does its staff and as a result sends a real message to the test user.
 Due to this, the correctness of the responsing data format  is checked by Telegram;
 3. The correctness of the sent data and changes in the database is checked using the standard tools ``django.test.TestCase``.

 You need to specify at least one test user ID in the ``TELEGRAM_TEST_USER_IDS`` settings section for correct tests work.
 Messages will be sent to that user, so the bot needs to have permission to write to that user.

-In the ``tests`` folder you could find examples of test.
+In the ``tests`` folder you could find test examples.